 NSI 04 is edited by Lara Patil, an Advisor to NORRAG and Marina Avelar, Research Associate at NORRAG.
 Lara’s research in the area of donor logic and the role of non-state actors in educational development builds upon academic and professional experience with technology industry giving.
 Marina’s research focuses on privatization, globalization, and the growing engagement of private actors in education, with special interest in philanthropy and innovative financing.

-NSI 04 is currently available in English, Arabic, Spanish, French, Russian, and Simplified Chinese Characters.
+NSI04 is available in English, Arabic, Spanish, French, Russian & Simplified Chinese Characters.